ka411/AI-Image-Captioning/README.md

 Caption Generation: An LSTM network generates natural-language descriptions based on the extracted features.

-Interactive Demo: A Streamlit web app lets users upload an image and get an AI-generated caption.
+Interactive Demo: A Streamlit web app enables users to upload an image and receive an AI-generated caption.

 #Tech Stack